-- (c) The NRI/FSD and FCP required by this section shall be prepared by and exhibit the stamp/certification and signature of a qualified preparerQualified Professional. - (d) No application for a covered approval is complete until the submissions required by this Chapter are accepted as complete by the Code AdministratorForestry Official.
-The Code AdministratorForestry Official may accept submissions substantially consistent with the purpose of this Chapter and Sectionssections 5-1602 through 1612 of theNatural Resources Article of the Annotated Code of Maryland. - (e) All covered approvals shall be issued conditioned on approval of and compliance with aan FCP.
+(c) The Forest Stand Delineation and Forest Conservation Plan NRI/FSD and FCP required by this section shall be prepared by, and exhibit the stamp/certification and signature of, a Qualified Preparer as defined in section 10.5-5 of this chapter Professional.

+(d) No application for a covered permit or approval is complete until the submissions required by this chapter are accepted as complete by the City Forester.
+The City Forester, Forestry Official.
+The Forestry Official may accept submissions substantially consistent with the purpose of this chapter and the sections 5-1602 through 1612 of Natural Resources Article, Sections 5-1602 through 1612 of the Annotated Code of Maryland.

+(e) All covered permits and approvals shall be issued conditioned on approval of, and compliance with a Forest Conservation Plan FCP.